Documentation

 A tool returns an upgrade prompt

-Cross-references, IRS publications, rulings, and state codes require Pro or Pro+.
+Cross-references, IRS publications, and rulings require Pro; Tax Court case law and state codes require Pro+.
 Upgrade at app.taxmcp.io/billing.

 Something else